Playbook and Tagbox.io are both modern, AI-powered DAM platforms designed to help teams organize and search visual media.

 Pricing and accessibility

-Pricing transparency ✅ Flexible member-based pricing.
-Accessible even for smaller teams ⚠️ Flat monthly subscriptions.
+Pricing transparency Flexible team member-based pricing.
+Accessible even for smaller teams Flat monthly subscriptions.

-Ease of getting started ✅ Self-serve.
+Getting started Self-serve.
 Start immediately.
-No sales calls required. ✅ Self-serve onboarding.
+No sales calls required.
+Self-serve onboarding.

-Implementation ✅ Instant import from Google Drive, Dropbox, and more.
-Start same day. ✅ Upload-based setup with AI-powered organization.
+Migration & Implementation Instant import from Google Drive, Dropbox, and more.
+Start same day.
+Upload-based setup with AI-powered organization.

 Feature set